PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 A singular twisted corner is an impossible case to get on $3 \times 3$.

+As previously stated, the cube always has even parity.
+However, a corner twist is an odd permutation.

 ![Example of a corner twist](<Screenshot from 2024-03-24 08-41-47-1.png>)

  ## Swapped pieces

 Two edge pieces cannot be swapped, either adjacently or opposite on a $3 \times 3$ Rubik's cube.
 The same can be said for two corner pieces.

+Similar to the corner twist, swapped pieces produces odd permutations.

 ![Examples of swapped pieces](<Screenshot from 2024-03-24 08-42-10-1.png>)